-Being the largest democracy in the world, India has been extremely active from the very beginning and has elaborate political procedures, Elections being one of them.
+Being the largest democracy in the world, India has been extremely active from the very beginning and has elaborate political procedures, Elections being one of them, read here some of the facts about Indian elections.
 The right to vote has been given to every citizen who is above 18 years in the country, and hence, a huge electorate is present there.

 Nearly a Billion Voters

 In the last General election held in 2014, about 814 million people were eligible to vote, making the election on the world’s largest elections.
 Catering to such a massive number of voters requires years of planning and brilliant execution on the part of the Election Commission of India.